Limits

 • is a single instance of a business workflow.
 Each time the trigger conditions defined in the trigger node are met the system creates a new workflow instance.
 It concerns the workflows which start with the Business Event node and Scheduled Run node.
 There is a limit of 50 requests per second which can trigger such workflow instance.

 • A path is a progression of a customer in a workflow.
 Each time a customer performs an action that triggers a workflow the system records it as a path of that particular workflow.
-New paths can be started event when the workflow is already triggered.
+New paths can be started even when the workflow is already triggered.
 This happens when an action limit in the trigger node is higher than 1.
 You can decide if the first path that reaches the final node terminates the remaining paths.
 This behavior is configurable in the End node.

 • Customer-oriented workflows